one-among-us/data/people/Proselyte093/page.en.md

 This thing triggered their PTSD about assaults and cold violence.
 After that, their mental health gradually deteriorated.
-In the evening, they went out of their home silently and assimilated into the night.
+In an evening, they went out of their home silently and assimilated into the night.

 ## After their leaving